 Cuban empanadas are fried hand pies filled with a spiced ground beef mixture with lots of sliced green olives and served with a chimichurri sauce.
 Recipe for homemade dough is included!

 Alright, I know this isn’t a very traditional or typical Labor Day recipe, but you just might become the hit of the BBQ party when you show up with a big ol’ tray full of these Cuban empanadas.
-Let the other people bring the potato salad, you’ve got empanadas baby!!
+Let the other people bring the potato salad, you’ve got Cuban empanadas baby!!

 I make picadillo once a month, even when I’m not making empanadas, because I like to fill lots of stuff with it, like hollowed out potatoes, acorn squash halves, avocado halves, etc. If there are any leftovers, make some nachos with it (you’re welcome).

 The picadillo can also be made a few days ahead, as the ingredients meld together and the flavor improves with time.
 A side note: Most of the Cuban picadillo I’ve eaten in South Florida had raisins in it to add a touch of sweetness.
-My recipes omits them but to make it the more traditional way, just add 1/2 cup raisins to the mix after the meat is browned.
+My recipes omits them, but to make it the more traditional way, just add 1/2 cup raisins to the mix after the meat is browned

+What I absolutely love about this Cuban empanadas recipe is that they are a self-contained, all-in-one, sort of meal.
 So go make some Cuban Empanadas for Labor Day, or any other day of the year, and hope you enjoy them!

 - for the dough:

-- 2¼ cups all-purpose flour
+- 2 1/4 cups all-purpose flour

 - 1 tsp salt

-- ¼ cup solid shortening, chilled and cut into small pieces
+- 1/4 cup solid shortening chilled and cut into small pieces

-- ¾-1 cup warm water
+- 3/4-1 cup warm water